 Ariel view of Enmarket Water works Savannah Goric equipment

-- Written by Stefanie Schroeder - filed under Project Feature, Press Release, Design Ideas, Designer Spotlight, Innovative Designs.
+- Written by Stefanie Schroeder - filed under Project Feature, Press Release, Design Ideas, Designer Spotlight, Innovative Designs, Playgrounds, What's New.

 And arrangement of purple, green, yellow and blue EPDM balls and half balls on grey tiles.